How many eggs per day safe for family Indian breakfast

 Person with type 2 diabetes Up to 1 whole egg daily Some studies show risk at higher amounts - consult doctor

-Heart disease patient Ask your cardiologist Individual risk varies significantly
+Heart disease patient Ask your cardiologist Individual risk varies a lot

-For the vast majority of Indians eating a normal diet, 2 to 3 eggs per day is safe and beneficial.
+For most Indians eating a normal diet, 2 to 3 eggs per day is safe.
 The egg is not the problem.
 The oil you fry it in, and the rest of your diet, matter much more.

 How Many Eggs for Children?